Shavvimal/tan-interview/README.md

 # Interview: End-to-End Low Latency Optimized Binance WebSocket High Frequency Book Ticker Streaming (with Scaling & Distribution for Millions of Simultaneous End-User Connections)

-Here is the simplified architecture we are running at the moment:
+Here is the simplified architecture of what we are running at the moment:

 ![architecture](./img/1.png)